mdibenedetto/jwt-authentication/README.md

 ....
 }

 - This is the basic setup and cose you need to use JWT.
-I a client scenario you use save the token in the local storage (or any other approach to do client store) and use it for your  http requests.
+I a client scenario you use save the token in the local storage (or any other approach to do client store)